 India is one of the most dynamic and diverse countries in the world.
 True to its diversity, there is no “One New Year’s Day” that the entire country celebrates.
 Every region/state has its own language, customs, traditions, food and even its own New Year!
-On March 17th, Sanskriti of NJ celebrated Dakshin Mahotsav – "Ugadi," a New Year festival celebrated in many parts of South India.
-More than 200 people attended the festivities at the Community Center, Livingston.
-The Chief Guest for the evening was Mr. Upendra Chivukula, Commissioner to the NJ Board of Public Utilities.
-Here is a link to the clip of the event shown on Livingston Television: https://www.facebook.com/LivingstonTV/videos/1854843291226638/
+For the past four years, every spring, Sanskriti of NJ celebrated Dakshin Mahotsav – "Ugadi," a New Year festival celebrated in many parts of South India.
+More than 200 people attend the festivities at the Community Center, Livingston.
+Here is a link to the clip of the 2019 event shown on Livingston Television: https://www.facebook.com/LivingstonTV/videos/1854843291226638/

 History of the festival: